zyx-0314/CI4-template/docs/commit-manual.md

 * **feat** → Add a new feature or functionality.
 * **fix** → Correct a bug, error, or unintended behavior.
 * **docs** → Documentation updates (manuals, notes, diagrams, README, etc.).
+* **refactor** → Use this when you rename, restructure, simplify, or remove duplicate code, improve readability, or make non-behavioral performance improvements.

 ---